|period:||Heian (ca. 1040 AD)|

 Kyoto is nestled into an area surrounded by hills with a lake nearby, and the people of this time had dug out small canals to bring water into the town.
 This no doubt provided all the conveniences running water always brings people, and these same canals that exist today were probably used by swordsmiths in their art.
 Even today in Kyoto, Sanjo street still remains where the Sanjo school was.
 If you take the subway which runs parallel to two of these canals (one larger and probably more modern, and one very small and quite old), about five minutes from Sanjo station you can find Gojo.

 The smith Arikuni of the Sanjo school was one of the students of Munechika, and one of his sons and students in turn was Kanenaga.
-Kanenaga was part of the Gojo school, a tributary of Sanjo.
+Kanenaga was part of the Gojo school, a branch of Sanjo.
 The son of Gojo Kanenaga is Gojo Kuninaga.
-The last two in this lineage are all that we know of the Gojo school at this point in time.
+The last two in this lineage are all that we know of the Gojo school at this point in time by signed works, though other names have persisted in old documents.
 The work period for the Gojo school spans 1028 to 1058, far back and early on in the history of the Japanese Sword.

 It has a highly elegant tachi shape and a flamboyant ko-midare hamon.
 The perfection of this work makes it without a doubt an outstanding sword amongst famous works.